IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.4.2.6 Use Case \#6: Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update

-The availability of an updated metadata document for a Patient, shared in an XDS on FHIR infrastructure, is notified in a personal mobile device.
+The availability of an updated metadata document (shared in an XDS on FHIR infrastructure) for a Patient is notified to a personal mobile device.

 ##### 1:54.4.2.6.1 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Use Case Description